-But the monorail also raised the eyebrows of professional planners.
+But Fitzmorris was not the only monorail skeptic; professional planners and other experts had their own concerns.
 The Bureau of Government Research questioned the project's feasibility, and the City Planning Commission flat-out opposed it, citing its experimental nature and lack of preliminary research.

-Yet the City Council voted unanimously in April 1958 to grant Monorail Inc. its conditional franchise.
-In deference to their colleagues' concerns, however, the legislators attached a number of no-nonsense amendments to the motion, chief among them the need for a feasibility study done by an independent expert.
+Yet the City Council voted unanimously in April 1958 to grant Monorail Inc. a conditional franchise.
+In deference to their colleagues' concerns, however, the council members attached a number of no-nonsense amendments to the motion, chief among them the need for a feasibility study done by an independent expert.